 The key to our Employment Program is structure and support, each step of the way.
-Our Jobs and Training Room is equipped with 8 computers and staffed by the shelter’s Employment Program Coordinator.
+Our Jobs and Training Room is equipped with 8 computers and staffed by the shelter’s Director of Employment.

 The process begins once an individual has worked closely with his or her Case Manager to develop a “90-day plan.”
 Now, the job seeker is ready to meet with the Employment team to design a concrete, individualized approach.